michaeljclark/michaeljclark.github.io/index.md

 $ make linux
 ```

+The linux build script will download any required dependencies.

 _Building linux, busybox and bbl-lite_

 ```
 $ cd rv8
+$ export RISCV=/opt/riscv/toolchain
+$ export PATH=${PATH}:${RISCV}/bin
 $ make linux
 ```

+To start linux, we execute `bbl` (the Berkeley Boot Loader) which
+performs early machine set up and then passes control to an
+embedded linux kernel.
+After kernel initialisation, `busybox` is
+then executed from the initramfs as pid 1 (init).
+The linux image
+and the initramfs are combined together and linked into bbl as
+the boot payload.

 _Running the full system emulator_